kony/HealthKit/README.md

 KonyNativeFunctionAPI_HealthKit
 =======================
-This application will showcase KonyJSBindings feature in a way that user can use JS APIs to interact with native iOS Health app.
+This application will showcase Kony native function api feature in a way that user can use JS APIs to interact with native iOS Health app.

 # Supported platforms: